Close-up of delicate white rose petals, softly layered with subtle shadows and light creating a gentle, serene texture.

 On February 18, 1943, Sophie and Hans Scholl carried a stack of these leaflets to the University of Munich.
 As classes let out, they hurriedly scattered them in the empty hallways.
 In a dramatic moment that would become iconic, Sophie tossed the remaining pamphlets from a balcony, watching them flutter like falling leaves.

 Tragically, they were spotted by a janitor loyal to the Nazis, who immediately reported them to the Gestapo.
-Within hours, Hans, Sophie, and Christoph Probst were arrested.
+Within hours, Hans and Sophie were arrested.
+Hans was carrying a handwritten leaflet draft by Christoph Probst, and the Gestapo used it to trace Probst to his Luftwaffe posting at Innsbruck, where they seized him on February 20.
 Their interrogation was brutal, but they refused to betray their fellow members or renounce the White Rose Movement.

 Moments before the blade fell, Hans shouted his final words: “Long live freedom!”